 December 22, 2014

-In January 2014, the Hungarian Government announced that it reached an agreement with the government of Russia concerning constructing two new reactors to replace the current capacity at the Paks nuclear power plant.
+In January 2014, the Hungarian Government announced that it had reached an agreement with the Russian Government to construct two new reactors to replace the current capacity at the Paks nuclear power plant.
 Paks I is a Soviet-built plant that has been operational since 1983.
-It is the only nuclear power plant in the country and provides about 40% of Hungarian electricity consumption.
+It is the only nuclear power plant in the country and provides about 40% of Hungary’s electricity.
 With an estimated budget of 3-4 trillion Hungarian forint (9-13 billion euros), the project will be Hungary’s most significant investment in the next decade.
-The investment will be financed with credit provided by the Russian government.
+The investment will be financed through credit from the Russian government.

-The CRCB’s study analyzes the corruption risks of the planned Paks nuclear power plant investment based on relevant economic theory and empirical results, and summarizes lessons learned from similar Hungarian and foreign investments.
-We also estime social and corruption-related losses expected during the project.
+The CRCB’s study analyzes the corruption risks associated with the planned Paks nuclear power plant investment, drawing on relevant economic theory and empirical evidence.
+It summarizes lessons from similar Hungarian and foreign investments.
+We also estimate social and corruption-related losses expected during the project.

 The research was financed by